 What you need: A mirror, a dark room, wintergreen Life Savers

 What to do: Turn off the lights and have students wait until their eyes have adjusted to the dark.
 Bite down on a wintergreen candy while looking in the mirror.
 Chew with your mouth and you’ll see that the candy sparks and glitters.
 What’s happening?
 You are actually making light with friction: triboluminescence.
 As you crush the candy, the stress creates electric fields, like electricity in a lightning storm.
 When the molecules recombine with their electrons, they emit light.
 Why wintergreen candy?
 It converts ultraviolet light into visible blue light, which makes the “lightning” brighter to see.
-If students aren’t seeing it in their own mouth, have them watch the video above.
+If students aren’t seeing it in their own mouths, have them watch the video above.

 Learn more: Exploratorium

 What to do: Wait for a lightning flash and then start the stopwatch immediately.
 Stop when you hear the sound of thunder.
 Have students write down their numbers.
 For every five seconds, the storm is one mile away.
 Divide their number by five to see how many miles away the lightning is!
 The light traveled faster than sound, which is why it took longer to hear the thunder.

 Learn more: Weather Wiz Kids/Track a Thunderstorm

 16. Make a thunderstorm front

 What you need: Clear plastic container (size of a shoebox), red food coloring, ice cubes made with water and blue food coloring